 Validating International Addresses First

 The best way to ensure that you're getting a reliable international geocode is to make sure the address it's attached to is a real address.
 That's done with address validation.
-Using an address validation service to compare your address against a database ensures that it's real.
+Using an address validation service to compare your address against a database ensures that it's a real place.
 Even in countries with less reliable records, the "valid" result from an address validation service gives you an extra level of reassurance.
 And if they took the time to mark the address down on the record, it's more likely they did the same with the geocode.

 In the end, international geocodes are just like the ones you have back home.
 It's the same method, with the same kinds of results.
 Be sure you pick a solid international data provider that can help you get what you want, with the high levels of accuracy that you're looking for.
-Call us and we can help you get started; either we'll find a way to fill your needs, or we'll help you find someone else who can.
+Call us, and we can help you get started.
+Either we'll find a way to fill your needs, or we'll help you find someone else who can.
 In any case, we'll help you be the globetrotter you want to be.